-Fireworks and Your Pet: Preparing an Anxious Pet for 4th of July Celebrations.
+Fireworks and Your Pet: Preparing an Anxious Pet for Memorial Day & the 4th of July Celebrations.
 Does your dog whine and cry during thunderstorms?
 Does your cat dart around the house meowing if a motorcycle roars past your house?

 Fireworks and your pet simply don’t mix.
 Read on to find out how you can best prepare yourself and your pet for loud celebrations that might be part of the next week or two.